Miguel9712/Estadia/README.md

 Modified OCR Version: Adaptation and fine-tuning for enhanced OCR capabilities by Miguel Ángel Sánchez Piña.

 Datasets: Training and fine-tuning leveraged publicly available datasets for OCR and image understanding tasks.

-## Acknowledgements

-Special thanks to the Hugging Face community and Salesforce AI Research for their open-source contributions, my teachers and friends which made this work possible.